 - Items for personal comfort, convenience, protective, or cleanliness such as air conditioners, humidifiers, water purifiers, sports helmets, raised toilet seats, and shower chairs; - b.
 First aid supplies and other items kept in the home for general use (bandages, cottontipped applicators, thermometers, petroleum jelly, tape, non-sterile gloves, heating pads); - c.
 Home workout or therapy equipment, including treadmills and homegyms; - d.
 Pools, whirlpools, spas, or hydrotherapy equipment; - e.
 Hypo-allergenic pillows, mattresses, or waterbeds; or - f.
 Residential, auto, or place of business structural changes (ramps, lifts, elevator chairs, escalators, elevators, stair glides, emergency alert equipment, handrails). - g.
 Consumer wearable / personal mobile devices (such as a smart phone, smart watch, or other personal tracking devices), including any software or applications. - 47.
 Private Duty Nursing Private Duty Nursing Services. - 48.
-Prosthetics - Prosthetics for sports or cosmetic purposes. - 49.
+Prosthetics Prosthetics for sports or cosmetic purposes. - 49.
 Providers - Services you get from a non-covered provider, as defined in this Benefit Booklet.
 Examples of non-covered providers include, but are not limited to, masseurs or masseuses (massage therapists) and physical therapisttechnicians. - 50.
 Residential Accommodations Residential Accommodations to treat medical or behavioral health conditions, except when provided in a Hospital, Hospice, Skilled Nursing Facility, or Residential Treatment Center.
 This Exclusion includes procedures, equipment, service, supplies or charges for the following. - a.
 Domiciliary care provided in a residential institution, treatment center, halfway house, or school because a Member's own home arrangements are not available or are unsuitable, and consisting chiefly of room and board, even if therapy is included - b.
 Care provided or billed by a hotel, health resort, convalescent home, rest home, nursing home or other extended care facility home for the aged, infirmary, school infirmary, institution providing education in special environments, supervised living or halfway house, or any similar facility or institution. - c.
 Services or care provided or billed by a school, Custodial Care center for the developmentally disabled, or outward bound programs, even is psychotherapy is included - 51.
 Routine Physical Exams - Physical exams required for enrollment in any insurance program, as a condition of employment, for licensing, or for schoolactivities. - 52.
-Sexual Dysfunction - Services or supplies for male or female sexual problems. (except male organic erectile dysfunction). - 53.
-Stand-By Charges Stand-by charges of a Doctor or other Provider. - 54.
-Sterilization - Reversals of elective sterilizations are not covered.
+Services Not Appropriate for Virtual Telemedicine / Telehealth Visits Services that Anthem determines require in-person contact and/or equipment that cannot be provided remotely. - 53.
+Sexual Dysfunction - Services or supplies for male or female sexual problems. (except male organic erectile dysfunction). - 54.
+Stand-By Charges Stand-by charges of a Doctor or other Provider. - 55.
+Sterilization Reversals of elective sterilizations are not covered.
 This does not apply to sterilizations for women, which will be covered under the "Preventive Care" benefit.
-Please see that section for further details. - 55.
+Please see that section for further details. - 56.
 Surrogate Mother Services - Services or supplies for a person not covered under this Plan for a surrogate pregnancy (including, but not limited to, the bearing of a child by another woman for an infertile couple).

-- 56. Travel Costs Mileage, lodging, meals, and other Member-related travel costs except as described in this Plan. - 57.
-Vein Treatment - Treatment of varicose veins or telangiectatic dermal veins (spider veins) by any method (including sclerotherapy or other surgeries) for cosmeticpurposes. - 58.
-Vision Services Vision services not described as Covered Services in this Benefit Booklet. - 59.
-Waived Cost-shares Out-of-Network - For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-NetworkProvider. - 60.
+- 57. Travel Costs Mileage, lodging, meals, and other Member-related travel costs except as described in this Plan. - 58.
+Vein Treatment - Treatment of varicose veins or telangiectatic dermal veins (spider veins) by any method (including sclerotherapy or other surgeries) for cosmeticpurposes. - 59.
+Vision Services Vision services not described as Covered Services in this Benefit Booklet. - 60.
+Waived Cost-shares Out-of-Network - For any service for which you are responsible under the terms of this Plan to pay a Copayment, Coinsurance or Deductible, and the Copayment, Coinsurance or Deductible is waived by an Out-of-NetworkProvider. - 61.
 Weight Loss Programs Programs, whether or not under medical supervision, unless listed as covered in this Benefit Booklet.